DaveCaulfield/everything-but-the-gluten/README.md

  ## Technologies Used

+### Languages
+  - python - used to develop the backend of the site.
-  - [HTML](https://html.spec.whatwg.org/) was used to structure the website.
+  - HTML - used to structure webpage layout of website.
+  - CSS - used to style webpages.

+### Frameworks
-  - [CSS](https://www.w3.org/Style/CSS/Overview.en.html) was used to style the website.
+ - Django Python Framework - used to create the backend structure for the site.
-  - [Javascript](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) was used to run the game and provide the interactive features.
+ - Bootstrap - used to style the website, add responsiveness and interactivity.
+ - Django-allauth - used for account authentication.

+### Database
+- PostgreSQL - used as the deployed sites database.

+### Other Tecnologies
+- Cloudinary - image hosting service to store uploaded static and media files
+- Gitpod - used as the IDE
+- Git used for version control
+- GitHub - used for hosting the code repository
+- Heroku - used as the cloud based deployment platform
-  - [Gitpod](https://www.gitpod.io/#get-started) was used to create and edit the website files.
+- Balsamiq - used to create the wireframes
+- Chrome DevTools - used for inspecting and debugging the site
+- Crispy Forms - used to render and style Django Forms
+- Font Awesome - used to source icons
-  - [Github](https://github.com/) was used to host and deploy the website.
+- Github Projects - used to track user stories progress through the project
+- Summernote - used as an editor within forms.
+- Favicon.io - used for the favicon
+- Adode Color - used for the color theme
+- Google Sheets - for the database model tables and manual testing

 [Back to top](#Everything-but-the-Gluten)